English ship Maidstone (1654)

-The Maidstone was a 40-gun fourth-rate frigate of the English Royal Navy, originally built for the navy of the Commonwealth of England at Woodbridge, and launched in 1654.

-After the Restoration of the monarchy in 1660, her name was changed to Mary Rose.
+HMS Maidstone was a 40-gun fourth-rate frigate of the Royal Navy, originally built for the navy of the Commonwealth of England at Woodbridge, Suffolk and launched in 1654.
+Following the 1660 Stuart Restoration, her name was changed to HMS Mary Rose.
 By 1677 the ships armament was increased to 48 guns.
 She was used in the Anglo-Dutch Wars and the War of the Grand Alliance.
 John Kempthorne commanded her in 1669, and fought off an attack by seven Algerian corsair ships in the aftermath of the Battle of Cádiz.
+Thomas Hamilton commanded the Mary Rose between 1673 and 1675.
 Mary Rose was captured by the French in 1691.